muratk3n/thirdwave/en/tweets/2020/week21b.md

 ---

-"The House of Representatives has introduced new COVID-19 emergency response legislation to address the largest public health and economic calamity the United States has faced in generations.
+EFF: "The House of Representatives has introduced new COVID-19 emergency response legislation to address the largest public health and economic calamity the United States has faced in generations.
 Like the crisis it is meant to address, the bill is massive.
 One provision deserves particular attention: guaranteeing free Internet access if you have been economically harmed by COVID-19 (as originally envisioned in legislation promoted by Congressman Marc Veasey). ...

 As various parts of it are renegotiated, Congress must keep in mind that Internet access is vital and cannot be bargained away.